 If people were just more aware of these conditions I think it would make them more accepting and comfortable around people with disabilities.
 One day this could be their child or grandchild and wouldn’t they want them to have a happy and healthy life?

 We found that because the syndrome is rare that many professionals hadn’t even heard of it and there was little support in the UK.
 It is because of this we have recently started our own support group in the UK. www.clsuk.org which has meant that last year we actually got to meet other families in the UK with a child with Coffin Lowry Syndrome which was an amazing experience and we have made friends for life.

-We also received support as a family from CLIMB who provide advice and guidance on inherited metabolic diseases. http://www.climb.org.uk
+We also received support as a family from Metabolic Support UK who provide advice and guidance on inherited metabolic diseases (https://www.metabolicsupportuk.org/).

 Find out about some of the other children taking part in the Rare Project by clicking here and if you would like to take part please contact us.